top of page

 SQL Macros: Table Expressions

-So far, we've been working with scalar SQL Macros, let's explore the other type: Table Expression SQL Macros.
-These let us create reusable table-like structures that we can use in our FROM clauses.
+So far, we've been working with scalar SQL Macros, let's talk about the other type: Table Expression SQL Macros.
+These let you create reusable table-like structures that are used in FROM clauses.

 Table Expression Basics

 While scalar macros work with single values, table macros work with entire result sets.
-Let's enhance our sales reporting system with some table macros:
+Let's add table macros to our sales system:

 alter table sales add region varchar2(20);